beetbox/beets/docs/plugins/index.rst

 * `beets-ibroadcast`_ uploads tracks to the `iBroadcast`_ cloud service.

+* `beets-importreplace`_ lets you perform regex replacements on incoming metadata.

 * `beets-mosaic`_ generates a montage of a mosaic from cover art.

 * `beets-noimport`_ adds and removes directories from the incremental import skip list.